seanox/xml-micro-exchange-js/README.md

 BF: Service: Optimization/harmonization of content types for XML
 BF: Docker: Initial creation of all subdirectories
 BF: Docker: Use of the subdirectory ./temp for the XSLT processor
+BF: Service: Correction of symbol %r for access log
+BF: Service: Correction of symbol %q for access log
 CR: Service: Restriction on reading/using the RequestBody
 CR: Service: ACME optional redirect of paths outside the ACME challenge
 CR: Service: Added optional redirect of paths outside the API path